seinecle/vosviewer-tutorials/docs/generated-slides/subdir/importing-en_temp_pdf.md

 //ST: !

 - The manual of vosviewer is included as a pdf file in the zip when downloading the software.
-- Vosviewer tutorials website, from which these slides are linked: https://seinecle.github.io/vosviewer-tutorials/

 == the end